-How to prevent your littlies from getting a bug and what to do if one has already settled in.
+How to prevent your littlies (and yourself!) from getting a bug – and what to do if one has already settled in

 Of course you can’t completely protect your kids from germs and they will of course get sick from time to time.
 But there are a few things you can keep in mind throughout this season to help prevent bugs from weighing your family down:

 - Good immunity starts in the gut.
 In Chinese Medicine children’s digestive systems are said to be weak until they reach adulthood.
 And that having a strong, healthy gut is foundational to having a strong healthy child (or adult for that matter).
 What does it mean practically to strengthen the gut?
 It means ensuring that your child has a good, nutrient dense, wholefood diet.
 A diet that includes a variety of vegetables and fruits, whole grains as well as prebiotic foods such as fermented foods and yoghurt that will help provide them with good gut bacteria such as bifidus and acidophilus.

 - Paediatric massage.
 Massage is such a beautiful thing to do with your child regardless of whether they are sick or not.
 But apart from it’s bonding benefits, there are particular techniques that can help to boost the body’s immune system and help keep your child strong (especially good before bed).
 When your child comes in for an appointment, your practitioner can show you how you can do this.
 It doesn’t take long and you’ll be surprised how much your child will love it.
 Here’s a link to get you started in the meantime.

 - Onions… Yep, onions.
 As crazy as it may sound, onions have incredible properties that can not just ward off nasty infections but can also help to heal.
 Check out this article for more info on the weird and wonderful things an onion can do for your child (and yourself)